Unifying Perspectives: Plausible Counterfactual Explanations on Global, Group-wise, and Local Levels: Experiments

-\paragraph{Baselines} We benchmarked our method against various methods across local, global, and group-wise configurations to ensure a comprehensive comparison of effectiveness and applicability at different levels of explanation. \textbf{For the global configuration}, we compared against GLOBE-CE \cite{LeyMM23} and GLANCE \cite{kavouras2024glance} in global option (with only one group) as these are state-of-the-art GCFs methods, providing robust baselines for evaluating global coherence and plausibility. \textbf{For group-wise counterfactual explanations}, we evaluated our method against GLANCE \cite{kavouras2024glance}, EA \cite{ArteltG24} and T-CREx \cite{bewley2024tcrex} which are designed to produce coherent and interpretable GWCEs. \textbf{For the local configuration}, we used the foundational gradient-based CE method proposed by \cite{WachterMR17} (Wach), which serves as a widely recognized baseline.
-Then, we included the method CCHVAE \cite{pawelczyk2020learning}, as it focuses on plausibility, a key aspect addressed by our method.
-Furthermore, we benchmark against DiCE \cite{MothilalST20}, as it is used by both GLANCE and EA for prior clustering, making it a relevant comparison for local CFs.
+\paragraph{Baselines} We benchmarked our method against various approaches across local, global, and group-wise configurations to ensure a comprehensive comparison of effectiveness and applicability at different levels of explanation. \textbf{For the global configuration}, we compared against GLOBE-CE~\cite{LeyMM23} and GLANCE~\cite{kavouras2024glance} in its global option (with only one group), as these represent state-of-the-art global CF methods, providing robust baselines for evaluating global coherence and plausibility. \textbf{For group-wise counterfactual explanations}, we evaluated our method against GLANCE, EA~\cite{ArteltG24}, and T-CREx~\cite{bewley2024tcrex}, which are designed to produce coherent and interpretable group-wise CFs. \textbf{For the local configuration}, we compared against several methods: the foundational gradient-based CF method by~\cite{WachterMR17} (Wach), which serves as a widely recognized baseline; PPCEF~\cite{wielopolski2024probabilistically}, which employs a similar approach using normalizing flow models for plausibility and is particularly relevant as as our local configuration mathematically reduces to PPCEF's formulation when setting specific parameters ($K=N$, $\mathbf{S}=\mathbf{K}=\mathbb{I}$, $\lambda_s=\lambda_k=\lambda_d=0$), as detailed in Appendix~\ref{apx:local_ppcef_generalization}; CCHVAE~\cite{pawelczyk2020learning}, which also focuses on plausibility through generative modeling; and DiCE~\cite{MothilalST20}, which is used by both GLANCE and EA for prior clustering, making it a relevant comparison for local CFs.